-Optical coherence tomography.
-This is a non-invasive imaging procedure that will take detailed cross-sectional images of your retina.
+This painless, non-invasive imaging procedure will take detailed cross-sectional images of your retina, including the macula.
 It will identify areas of retinal thinning, thickening, or swelling.

 Macular Degeneration Treatment Options

-There is no known cure for macular degeneration.
-For dry AMD, there are no FDA approved treatment methods.
-However, there are many treatment options depending on the type and severity of your condition.
+There is no known cure for age-related macular degeneration.
+However, there are many treatment options, depending on the type and severity of your condition.